sopra-fs24-group-40/mapquestor-server/README.md

 - [Nikola Stevanović](https://github.com/nik-stev)
 - [Arbër Markaj](https://github.com/domeniku7)

 We want to use this opportunity to thank our teaching assistant [Louis Caerts](https://github.com/LouisCaerts).
-His guidance and assistance were helpful and we really appreciate it.
+His guidance and assistance during our journey were helpful and we really appreciated it.

 <a id="license"></a>
 ## 📝 License